 If an allegation of fraud, waste, or abuse is reported, Human Resources will immediately contact the Vice President of Finance/Chief Financial Officer, who will direct and implement an appropriate approach to resolving the concern.
 TheVice President of Finance/Chief Financial Officer will immediately advise the College President that an allegation of fraud, waste, or abuse has been made, and then contact and coordinate the appropriate professionals needed to conduct a thorough and accurate investigation, including legal counsel, financial professionals (including the comptroller, auditors and accountants), and any other experts.

 The investigation may include interviewing co-workers, reviewing activities of the employee in question, and examining records they produced, including all paper and electronic documents.
 An employee does not have a reasonable expectation of privacy and the investigation may include checking College computers, including e-mail accounts, offices and other workspaces.

-The VPF/CFO may, in consultation with the employee’s supervisor and the College’s legal counsel, recommend to the President that the employee be suspended while the investigation takes place.
+The Vice President of Finance/Chief Financial Officer may, in consultation with the employee’s supervisor and the College’s legal counsel, recommend to the President that the employee be suspended while the investigation takes place.

 Discipline and Restitution

 An employee who violates this policy may be subject to Corrective Action or Disciplinary Action up to, and including, termination.
 The discipline imposed will depend on the severity of the violation and the circumstances of the situation.
 If appropriate, the College will report any activity that appears to violate any local, state or federal law to the appropriate authorities.
 If the fraud involves a financial loss to the College, SFCC may seek restitution from any individuals involved in the activity.

 Contact: Terence Donaldson